godcrampy/tour-of-heroes/README.md

 # TourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.1.3.
+Tour of Heroes tutorial made from Angular Tutorial on the [official site](https://angular.io/docs)

 ## Development server